Search

 Meta CoderPad Practice Environment

 The practice environment helps you get comfortable with the AI chat panel and model switching, running tests and reading their output, navigating the folder structure, and working around quirks like the output panel not auto-clearing.
+Every candidate I've spoken to said this was worth doing.

 Still practice LeetCode hards on your own, without AI.
 You need to be able to solve hard problems independently since the AI may not reliably help with the core algorithmic logic.